 Patients with stage IV bladder cancer have cancer that has extended through the bladder wall and invaded the pelvic and/or abdominal wall and/or has lymph node involvement and/or spread to distant sites.
 Stage IV bladder cancer is also referred to as “metastatic” bladder cancer.

 A variety of factors ultimately influence a patient’s decision to receive treatment of cancer.
 The purpose of receiving cancer treatment may be to improve symptoms through local control of the cancer, increase a patient’s chance of cure or prolong a patient’s survival.
 The potential benefits of receiving cancer treatment must be carefully balanced with the potential risks of receiving cancer treatment.

 The following is a general overview of the treatment of stage IV bladder cancer.
-Circumstances unique to your situation and prognostic factors of your cancer may ultimately influence how these general treatment principles are applied to your situation.
+Circumstances unique to your situation ultimately influence how these general treatment principles are applied to your situation.
 The information on this Web site is intended to help educate you about your treatment options and to facilitate a mutual or shared decision-making process with your treating cancer physician.

 Surgery for Stage IV Bladder Cancer

 Radical cystectomy (removal of the bladder, tissue around the bladder, the prostate and seminal vesicles in men and the uterus, fallopian tubes, ovaries, anterior vaginal wall and urethra in women, with or without pelvic lymph node dissection) is sometimes recommended for treatment of patients with stage IV bladder cancer to control local spread and the complications this creates.
 Surgery is also utilized after an incomplete response of the primary cancer to radiation therapy and/or chemotherapy.